3-93879306-A-G

 Variant summary

 The NM_000313.4(PROS1):c.1501T>C(p.Ser501Pro) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.0031 in 1,613,946 control chromosomes in the GnomAD database, including 8 homozygotes.
 In-silico tool predicts a benign outcome for this variant.
-15/21 in silico tools predict a benign outcome for this variant.
+15/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. S501A) has been classified as Uncertain significance.

 Frequency